-The fictitious person seeks to create a virtual relationship through the exchange of photos and e-mails.
-Scammers can sign up to online dating agencies or chat rooms just like anyone else.
-Many online dating sites allow anyone to join for free, and they usually do not screen their members.
-At some point she begins to ask for money, frequently asking that it should be transferred through wire services.
-She commonly states that the money is needed to help resolve a family tragedy or arrange for a trip to your country.
-A copy of a fraudulent visa is sometimes attached to prove good intentions.
-Many men have lost hundreds, and even thousands, of dollars.
+The fike person seeks to create a virtual relation through the exchange of pictures and e-mails.
+Scammers can signup to online dating agencies or chat just like anyone else.
+Many dating sites allow anyone to join free, and they usually don't screen their members.
+At some point she/he begins to ask for money and frequently asking that it'd be transferred through wire services.
+She/he commonly states that the money's needed to help resolve a family tragedy, arrange for a trip to your country.
+The copy of a fraudulent visa is attached to prove good intention.
+Many men have lost hundreds, even thousands, of dollars.

 Is it a scam?

-Sometimes the scammers even have the cheek to use pictures of models, beauty contest winners, local celebrities and pop-stars!
-There are quite a few groups that operate in the area.
-Most are language students (female or male!?) from the local university.
-They obtain photographs of beautiful russian brides and then solicit western men and hopefully start up an online relationship.
-When the time is right, they start asking for money.
-In many instances the e-mail's don't even come from women.
-Some of the most common reasons they give for why they need your help include:
+The scammers even have the cheek to use photos of models, beauty contest winners, celebrities and popstars!
+There're quite a several groups that operate in the area.
+Most are language students (male or female!?) from the local university.
+They obtain pics of beautiful russian women and then solicit western/american men and hopefully start an online relationships.
+When the time's right, they start asking for money.
+In many instances the email's don't even come from ladies.
+Some of the most common reasons they give for why they need help include:

-- I want to meet you but I don't have enough money to travel to see you
+- I want to meet you but I do not have enough money to travel and see you

-- I have been robbed and beaten, I require urgent surgery or treatment for a serious illness or me or my family member has been a victim of a serious or fatal accident and you are the only person who can help
+- I've been robbed and beaten, I require urgent treatment or surgery for a serious illness, me or my family member has been a victim of a serious/fatal accident and you're the only person who can help.

 It is suspicious?
 Sure.

-They play on the typical Russian stereotypes.
-There are no jobs.
-Russian men are horrible husbands.
-They drink too much and are full of infidelity.
-They need someone to save them.
-So:
+They play on the typical Russian/FSU stereotypes.
+There're no jobs.
+Russian men are horrible.
+They drink too much, they are full of infidelity.
+So, they need someone to save them:

-- Your new date looks like a model - this is probably because the scammer has used a stolen or a magazine picture
+- Your new date looks like a beautiful model - this is probably because the scammer has used a stolen/a magazine picture.

-- Your date talks a lot about herself or himself and does not answer your questions - probably because they are sending standard emails to hundreds of people.
+- Your date talks a lot about herself/himself and does not answer your questions - because they are sending standard e-mails to hundreds of people.

 How to protect myself?

-- FROM THE START - ASK FOR SPECIFIC INFOMATION!
-A full name, address, phone number - something.
-OFFER THE SAME in exchange, except make it a P.O. box and a CELL PHONE rental card that will protect your identity.
-If you see your requests ignored, which you usually will, don't waste your time further.
+- FROM THE START - ASK FOR SPECIFIC INFO!
+A full name, phone number, address - something.
+OFFER THE SAME in exchange, except make it a P.O. box and a CELLPHONE rental card that'll protect your identity.
+If you see your requests ignored, which you usually will, do not waste your time further.

-- DON'T WAIT 6 MONTHS to offer to talk with the PROSPECT by phone!
-WHAT A TOTAL WASTE OF TIME!
-IF THERE IS CHEMISTRY OR APPEARS 'INTEREST' BETWEEN THE TWO OF YOU - then sieze the opportunity.
+- DO NOT WAIT 5 MONTHS to offer to talk with the PROSPECT by phone!
+WHAT A TOTAL WASTE OF the TIME!
+IF THERE IS CHEMISTRY OR APPEARS 'INTEREST' BETWEEN THE 2 OF YOU - then sieze the opportunity.
 ARRANGE A PHONE CALL!
-International rates to Russia and most places are reasonably cheap.
-IF YOU GET THE REPLY ' I'M SO POOR I DON'T HAVE ACCESS TO A PHONE' - drop the whole thing, your only wasting your time and WILL BE SCAMMED at some point in the future.
+International rates to Russia/Ukraine and most places are reasonably cheap.
+IF YOU GET THE REPLY ' I'M SO POOR I DO NOT HAVE ACCESS TO A PHONE' - drop the whole thing, your only wasting the time and WILL BE SCAMMED at some point in the future.

-- ASK FOR A SPECIAL PHOTO TO BE TAKEN.
-IF YOU SENT YOURS, HAVE THEM TAKE A PHOTO SHOWING THEM HOLDING UP YOUR PHOTO IN THE PICTURE!
-That is a good 'scammer filter' - even the most adept with Photoshop will easily be spotted.
+- ASK FOR A SPECIAL PICTURE TO BE TAKEN.
+IF YOU SENT YOURS, HAVE THEM TAKE A FOTO SHOWING THEM HOLDING UP YOUR FOTO IN THE PICTURE!
+That is a good 'filter for scammer' - even the most adept with Photoshop/Paint will easily be spotted.

-- Remember: not all international women want to move to the USA.
+- Remember: not all international ladies want to move to the USA/Europe.

 I think I have been scammed..

-We regret that you have no way of obtaining your money back.
-We suggest contacting the money transfer agency or your credit card company to ascertain their policies in such cases.
+We regret that you've no way of obtaining your money back.
+We suggest contacting the money transfer office or your credit card company/bank to ascertain their policies in such cases.

-Data of any woman that requested money from a man must be removed from the database immediately and reported to us.
+Data of any lady that requested money from a man must be deleted from the database immediately and reported here.